Khalid v. Garland et al., No. 1:21-cv-02307-CRC (D.D.C., filed Aug. 31, 2021); No. 24-5091 (D.C. Cir., filed April 17, 2024)

 On March 16, 2023, the court granted in part and denied in part the motion to dismiss.
 The court dismissed for lack of jurisdiction Plaintiff’s challenge to the TSA Administrator’s decision to place him on the No Fly List, finding that such a claim must be brought in a circuit court of appeals under 49 U.S.C. § 46110.
 The court held that it had jurisdiction over Plaintiff’s challenge to his placement on the broader terrorism watch list.

 On April 5, 2023, Plaintiff filed a motion asking the court to certify its order for interlocutory review.
 In the alternative, Plaintiff asked the court to transfer his No Fly List claims to the D.C.
 Circuit to avoid the 60-day deadline in 49 U.S.C. § 46110.
-Briefing on Plaintiff’s motion was completed on April 28, 2023, and he is awaiting a decision from the court.
+On May 25, 2023, the court found no grounds for an interlocutory appeal and transferred the dismissed claims to the D.C.
+Circuit.
+Defendants moved to dismiss the amended complaint for lack of subject matter jurisdiction and failure to state a claim on August 10, 2023.
+Briefing concluded on October 20, 2023.
+On March 27, 2024, the court granted Defendants’ motion to dismiss for lack of jurisdiction.
+Plaintiff appealed to the D.C.
+Circuit Court, and briefing is complete.
+Oral argument was held on October 10, 2025, and the parties await an opinion from the court of appeals.

 Documents: